-The type of the query is $QRE(D, \mathbb{N})$ and its rate is $R(f)^+$ .
+The type of the query is $QRE(D, \mathbb{N})$ and its rate is $R(f)^+$.

 Remark 6 (Sliding Windows).
-We defined earlier an encoding of sliding windows using the derived construct $iter^n$ , which correponds to iterated concatenation n times.
-This encoding causes an exponential blowup in the size of the query, and is therefore an inefficient way to implement sliding windows.
-The purpose of describing this encoding, however, is to illustrate the expressiveness of regular parsing, namely that sliding windows are a special case of regular decomposition and therefore fit naturally in the StreamQRE framework.
+We defined earlier an encoding of sliding windows using the derived construct $iter^n$, which correponds to iterated concatenation n times.
+This encoding causes an exponential blowup in the size of the query,

-Our implementation, which is benchmarked in Section 5, provides a specialized treatment of sliding windows without using the expensive encoding with $iter^n$ .
+Our implementation, which is benchmarked in Section 5, provides a specialized treatment of sliding windows without using the expensive encoding with iter.
 In particular, we allow plugging in arbitrary code for handling the insertion of new elements in the window and the eviction of expiring elements.
 So, all algorithmic techniques proposed in the literature for sliding-window aggregation [16, 41, 42] can be seamlessly integrated in StreamQRE.
 The main point here is that efficient sliding-window aggregation algorithms can be nested arbitrarily with the regular constructs of StreamQRE without incurring any additional computational overhead.